Why selling your home on your own generally doesn’t succeed – reason #1

 Selling a for sale by owner (FSBO) is not a simple task and that is why most home owners hire a Realtor to get the job done.
 Nationally the success rate of a FSBO is very low.
 More than 80% of all FSBOs end up hiring a Realtor after unsuccessfully trying to sell on their own.

-There are many reasons why selling FSBO is a difficult talk to pull off.
+There are many reasons why selling For Sale by Owner (FSBO) is a difficult task to pull off.

 #1 – The wrong listing price